dem1995/delineate-yt-channel-playlists/README.md

-Do the following to list out the contents of your YT channel:
+Do the following to generate playlist spreadsheets for your channel (as well as back up the video descriptions)

 Instructions:
 1. Download this directory and extract it